Shiners' War: 1835–36

 In 1835, Shiners began interdicting timber rafts owned by French Canadians going down the Ottawa River to Montreal.

-More than just gaining the lumber industry, Aylen set his sights to taking over Bytown.
-Aylen ordered his Irish supporters to attack the French Canadian and drive them out of the area, thus guaranteeing jobs and high wages to the Irish, especially the Shiners.
-Though special constables were assigned as peacekeepers, they either looked the other way or were on Aylen's payroll.
-Even if pursued, all that the hooligans would have to do was cross the border into Lower Canada, where they would evade arrest.
-As there was no jail or courthouse in Bytown, those who were captured had to be transported to Perth, Ontario, for trial; however, poorly-paid officers were reluctant to make the 50-mile trip given the great chance of being ambushed along the way.
+As well as gaining control of the lumber industry, Aylen set his sights to taking over Bytown.
+Aylen ordered his Irish supporters to attack French Canadian and drive them out of the area, thus guaranteeing jobs and high wages to the Irish, especially the Shiners.
+Though special constables were assigned as peacekeepers, they were on Aylen's payroll or for some other reason looked the other way.
+When pursued, all that the hooligans had to do to evade arrest was cross the border into Lower Canada.
+As there was no jail or courthouse in Bytown, those who were arrested had to be transported to Perth, Ontario, for trial.
+However, poorly-paid officers were reluctant to make the 50-mile trip, fearing being ambushed along the way.

 The Irishmen also controlled the Union Bridge at Chaudière Falls, where lumberman Joseph Montferrand was ambushed and supposedly fought off over 150 Shiners.
-This event would be one of many examples of Montferrand's tough defense of French rights, making him the natural leader of the French Canadians against Aylen's Irishmen.
+This event was an example of Montferrand's tough defense of rights of French-Canadians, which made him the natural leader of the French Canadians against Aylen's Irishmen.

-In August 1835, Bathurst District Agricultural Society's one-dollar membership fee allowed Aylen and his Shiners to overwhelm authentic members, after which they would vote in Aylen and his friends as directors.
-This, however, would be one step too far.
+In August 1835, Bathurst District Agricultural Society's one-dollar membership fee allowed Aylen and his Shiners to overwhelm authentic members, after which they elected Aylen and his friends as directors.
+This, however, was one step too far.
 On 20 October that year, a group of prominent Bytown citizens formed the Association of the Preservation of the Public Peace and appealed to town magistrates for 100 guns in order to arm citizens.
 To combat the Shiners, the town formed a volunteer force called the Bytown Rifles.
 Unfortunately, the Rifles would quickly disintegrate as nobody was willing to serve under its disciplinarian commander, Captain Baker.
 In an attempt to control the violence and keep the peace, vigilantes made nightly patrols.
 While these vigilantes had some success in maintaining order, the Shiners continued to terrorize the citizens of Bytown.

 In March 1836, the leading lumbermen of the town founded the Ottawa Lumber Association as an additional step in suppressing violence in their industry.
 With Aylen as one of its officers, however, the first act of the new organization was “to improve the movement of timber” on the Madawaska River where Aylen had operations, which likely meant protecting Aylen's timber interests from upset French Canadians.